All students should bring a laptop.

 The demands of social media and the ubiquitous nature of the internet is an issue and one which is faced both inside, and outside of school.
 At Villa Maria College we encourage a healthy and balanced lifestyle.
 We promote the use of devices where appropriate and to complement traditional practices.
 Downtime and activities away from a screen are important.
 We encourage girls to use their time during breaks off-screen.
 Policing of sites is difficult, as whilst we block some sites at school, a standard smartphone enables access.
 In this area, we work to educate our young women around safe and purposeful device use.

-We have recently consulted with our parent community and are working to implement the following strategies through our BYOD policies:
+We have consulted with our parent community and are working to implement the following strategies through our BYOD policies: